SovereignCloudStack/scs-training-kaas-scripts/README.md

 ### Once per management host
 * `00-bootstrap-vm-cs.sh`: Install the needed software to be able to do cluster management on this host.
 (Developed for Debian 12.)
-  This is only needed if you do not have the needed tools preinstalled.
+  This is only needed if you do not have the needed tools (jq, yq, git, openstackclient, docker, kind, kubectl, clusterctl, helm) preinstalled.
 * `01-kind-cluster.sh`: Create kind cluster
 * `02-deploy-capi.sh`: Install ORC and CAPI.
 * `03-deploy-cso.sh`: Install the Cluster Stack Operator.

-### Once per OpenStack Project in which we want to install clusters (NS)
+### Once per OpenStack Project in which we want to install clusters (per namespace)
 * `04-cloud-secret.sh`: Create namespace and secrets for CAPO and ORC to work with the wanted OpenStack project.

 ### Once per Kubernetes aka CS version (maj.min)
 * `05-deploy-cstack.sh`: Create Cluster Stacks which are templates for various clusters with the same major minor version of k8s.
-  Should trigger cluster class creation and image registration.
+  Triggers cluster class creation and image registration.
 * `06-wait-clusterclass.sh`: Wait for the cluster class needed by your workload cluster.

 ### Once per cluster
 * `07-cluster-secret.sh`: Create cluster secrets.
-  Optionally (by setting `CL_APPCRED_LIFETIME`) creating and rotating application credentials that are individual per cluster.
-You need openstackclient tools installed to make this wotk.
+  Optionally (by setting `CL_APPCRED_LIFETIME`) creating and rotating application credentials (AppCreds) that are individual per cluster.
+You need openstackclient tools installed to make this work.
 Call this script regularly for AppCred rotation.
 * `08-create-cluster.sh`: Create a workload cluster as per all the settings that are passed.
 * `09-wait-cluster.sh`: Wait for the workload cluster and extract KUBECONFIG.